 Ireland's National Development Plan included a commitment to stop purchasing diesel-only buses for urban public transport fleets by July 2019.
-With diesel-only buses no longer permitted, the Department of Transport, Tourism and Sport (DTTAS) sought to better understand the emissions generated under real-world conditions from alternative technologies.
+With diesel-only buses no longer permitted, the Department of Transport (formerly the Department of Transport, Tourism and Sport) sought to better understand the emissions generated under real-world conditions from alternative technologies, including hydrogen fuel cell, battery electric, natural gas and hybrid.

-The Department appointed Byrne Ó Cléirigh to project manage real-world trials involving fifteen diesel and alternative-fuel buses in Dublin and Cork.
-A mix of diesel-electric hybrid, compressed natural gas and electric buses were tested using a portable emissions monitoring system (PEMS).
+The Department appointed Byrne Ó Cléirigh to project manage real-world trials involving seventeen diesel and alternative-fuel buses in Dublin and Cork.
+A mix of diesel-electric hybrid and compressed natural gas were tested using a portable emissions monitoring system (PEMS).
 Diesel buses from the existing urban fleet were also tested to provide a baseline against which the other technologies could be compared.
 Two diesel buses were also retrofitted with selective catalytic reduction (SCR) technology, which is primarily aimed at reducing emissions of nitrogen oxides (NOX).
+The efficiency of these bus technologies was also examined, including for fuel cell hydrogen and electric buses.

 Our work included: